28harishkumar/node-notifications/README.md

 ## Basic Info
 -------
-Framework used: Express.io
+* Framework used: Express.io
-Template: Jade
+* Template: Jade
-Purpose: Sending data to client from node server using socket.io and GCM token (only on androids).
+* Purpose: Sending data to client from node server using socket.io and GCM token (only on androids).

 ## Installation
 -------
-Set config.js file
+1. Set config.js file
-	- auth_token (a random secret string, this token will be sent from remote server in each request).
+	* auth_token (a random secret string, this token will be sent from remote server in each request).
-	- gcm_authorization_key (API key of google app)
+	* gcm_authorization_key (API key of google app)
-	- port (port on which node server will run, default is 3000)
+	* port (port on which node server will run, default is 3000)
+	* Setup database config (mension in file)
+2. Setup database:
+	* import attached sql file (This file contains table structure for storing pending notificatoins for inacive users).

-Run these commands in terminal:
+3. Run these commands in terminal:
-	npm install
+	* npm install
-	npm start
+	* npm start

 ## How to use